Jump to a section

 Non-Camping

-- Hotels/B&Bs near the site
+- Hotels or B&Bs near the site

 - Use festival shuttle services

-- Consider hostels for social aspect
+- Consider hostels for a social atmosphere

 Dealing with Challenges